CloudBoost/developers/en/schema/cloudtables.md

 #Deleting Table

-To delete tables from a CloudApp, You can,
+To delete tables from a CloudApp, you can,

 ==JavaScript==
 <span class="js-lines" data-query="deltable">